MrKai77/Export-unsigned-ipa-files/README.md

 4. Finally, rename the `Payload.zip` to `Payload.ipa`.

 ### Congratulations, you have successfully created a unsigned ipa file of your app!
->Sideload the unsigned ipa file with Altstore or Sideloadly on a jailed iDevice!
+>Sideload the unsigned ipa file on a jailed Device with an app such as: Altstore/Sideloadly!
->Alternatively, install it with AppSync Unified on a jailbroken iDevice!
+>Alternatively, install it with AppSync Unified on a jailbroken Device!